adanowitz/mhw_analysis/README.md

 ## roy_scripts ##
 Sample script developed by Soma Roy as part of stats department office hours to help with basic logistic regression of data

+## Belief on Grad Regression.r ##
+Runs regression models on factors against a newly coded variable "new_belief" to find associations between mental health and intent to persist (graduation)

 ## proc_data.r ##
 Takes in processed data and summarizes screen results by race and gender, and by gender and sexual identity